spacebarchat/docs/docs/server/setup.md

 - (Only on Linux) ``gcc`` and ``g++`` | Packaged with `build-essential` on Debian/Ubuntu and `base-devel` on Arch
 - (Only on Windows) [Visual Studio](https://visualstudio.microsoft.com/) with the C++ package

+!!! info "Make sure python can be executed by just running `python`"

 #### Setup

 Open a shell/terminal and execute these commands: